 I once read in the preface to a novel that every cook is obsessed and I immediately nodded silently in agreement.
 I know my obsession: it’s with citrus.

 I am equally, if not more fascinated by all things Italian and that most definitely includes lemons and oranges.
 Therefore, whether I need them or not, the sight of perfumed bergamot – and especially paper-wrapped Sicilian blood oranges – inspire me to carry bags full home at every shopping expedition.

 Because this winter has been particularly long, I have passed a bit more quiet time in my kitchen, experimenting with cooking methodologies and long-standing ambitions.
-The result is written below: to my mind an incredibly easy recipe that was sparked by my fascination for an essentially British breakfast ingredient in the shape of a Spanish fruit.
+The result is written below; to my mind an incredibly easy recipe that was sparked by my fascination for an essentially British breakfast ingredient in the shape of a bitter citrus fruit.

 - 6 small Sevilla bitter oranges

 - 2-3 Sicilian blood oranges

 - 175 ml organic honey or